Haehnchen/idea-php-annotation-plugin/README.md

 ### Annotation Target Detection

-`@Target` is used to attach annotation, if non provided its added to "ALL list"
+`@Target` is used to attach annotation, if none provided it is added to "ALL list"

 ```php
 /**